svenkonings/Youtube-Video-Deck/README.md

 - Expand / collapse groups (both in deck and editor)
   - Collapse group when dragging
 - Truncate subscription overview title
+- Fix subscription load on scroll on large screens / when zooming out

 ## Other tasks
 - Add ripple effect to buttons